 A motion to stay asks the court to put the case on hold for a while, so that something else can happen.
 For example, if you are in the middle of a bankruptcy case, you can file a motion to stay so that the case stops until your bankruptcy case is finalized.
-You must create your own Motion on pleading paper.
+File form CM-180

 You can learn more by reading the Motions section of this website.

 Talk to a lawyer!
 A lawyer can answer any questions you may have about what type of response would be best in your case.
 Each type of response has different legal implications that could even hurt your case in the future, so it is very important you understand all the consequences to what you choose to file.
 Click for help finding a lawyer.

 Even if you cannot afford a lawyer to handle your whole case, you may be able to get a consultation for on a limited issue or for a limited time period to help you decide on your best strategy.
 To get more information about limited-scope representation or for help finding a limited-scope lawyer, read the section on Limited-Scope Representation.

 If you decide to file a response, you may file it directly with the court or you may submit it by eFile.

 You will have to pay a filing fee to file your papers.
 If you cannot afford the filing fees, you can ask the court for a fee waiver.
 If the court approves your fee waiver request, you will not have to pay the fees.
 But if you win your lawsuit and collect costs from the other side, the court may ask you to pay back the waived fees.